Tennessee Fish & Wildlife Commission

 He enjoys deer, duck, and turkey hunting, dog training, and fishing, especially on Kentucky Lake.

 “Hoping to be able to give back to something that has given so much to me!” he said.
 “Hunting, fishing loving every day,” like Luke Bryan.
 Commissioner Belew is a member of the National Wild Turkey Federation and Ducks Unlimited.
 He was appointed to the newly created Asian Carp Advisory Commission.
-He also a member of the state board for the Tennessee Suicide Network,
+He is also a member of the state board for the Tennessee Suicide Network,

 Along with UT Martin, Commissioner Belew is a graduate of Tennessee Law Enforcement Academy, Trooper THP School, and the FBI National Academy #244.